 Fees and Rates

-Since Wells Fargo makes its auto loans through dealerships, its loan terms and rates aren’t posted publicly.
+Since Wells Fargo offers loans through dealerships, its loan terms and rates aren’t posted publicly.
 You’ll only learn of the loan’s rates after you apply and are approved.
 Multiple factors impact the interest rate on a Wells Fargo auto loan:

 - Credit history